MOONGLOW SEEDS

 Seed banks are vital for seed sovereignty.

-In short, seed sovereignty is the farmer's right to breed and exchange diverse open-sourced seeds.
+Seed sovereignty is the farmer's right to breed and exchange diverse open-sourced seeds.
 Throughout history, seeds for thousands of species have been bred and openly shared between growers.

 However, after WW2, there was a major shift from open-pollinated/heirlooms to hybrid seeds and hybrid seeds became the preferred choice.
 Colonization, commercial agriculture, shifts in culture, and climate change have all contributed and continue to contribute to plant biodiversity loss.
-Home gardeners are encouraged to ditch home seed-saving techniques and rely on patented hybrids by a handful of seed companies.
+Home gardeners are encouraged to ditch home seed-saving techniques and rely on patented hybrids by a handful of corporate seed companies.

 75% of the world's genetic food biodiversity has been lost in the last 100 years.
 FOUR transnational seed companies own and have patents on more than 60% of the global seed marketplace.